Pradumnasaraf/DevOps/Bash-Scripting/README.md

 ### Loops

 We can use loops to repeat a set of commands.
 There are two types of loops in bash. `for` and `while`.
-The the body is enclosed in `do` and `done`.
+The body is enclosed in `do` and `done`.

 #### For Loop